cityofaustin/joplin/README.md

         ```
 -   Access the Graphql API
     -   `localhost:8000/api/graphiql`
+    -  Once you enter your username and password, you will be able to query the graphiql endpoint.
 -   Troubleshooting:

     -   Clean up older docker images and containers and rebuild the new application if necessary: